JackPadalino/AMSCSApp/README.md

 - Forums allow students to ask questions and mark each other's solutions as 'helpful'

 #### Next steps:
+- Order students on 'meet the team' page by last name
 - Add the ability to respond to comments (comment on comments!)
 - Need to delete all unused profile pictures from AWS S3 buckets - consider separating profile and creating a 'profile pics' model - this way you can associate pics with users, and delete all